 Under the light microscope the Golgi apparatus looks like a rather dense area of cytoplasm.
-An electron microscope reveals that it is made up of stacks of parallel, flattened membrane pockets called cisternae, formed by vesicles from the endoplasmi reticulum fissing together (see Section 2.1.2. fig A).
+An electron microscope reve-that it is made up of stacks of parallel, flattened membrane pockets called cisternae, formed by vesicles from the endopla pockets called cisternae, formed by vesicles from the reticulum fusing together (see Section 2.1.2, fig A).